Siege of Gvozdansko: Siege

 The main part of the Ottoman army joined the besieging force near Gvozdansko at the end of December.
 Around 5,000 troops encamped around Gvozdansko, and about the same number of troops were guarding the approaches to the fort.
 By that time, the fort was under siege for more than two months.
 The garrison lacked ammunition and suffered from hunger, thirst, and cold, while many died or were wounded in combat.
 All calls for surrender were rejected.
 Three major assaults on Gvozdansko were repelled on 10, 11, and 12 January 1578, leaving only 25–30 men still alive that held their positions on the last days of the siege.
 Ferhad Bey received reinforcements from Bosnia on 11 January.

 The final assault was planned for the night of 12–13 January.
 Around midnight, the lights in the fort went out and the fort fell silent.
 Ferhad Bey thought it was a trap and the attack was postponed for the morning.
 The Ottomans attacked on dawn, but met no resistance.
 When they breached the gates of the fort, they found only corpses of soldiers that died of wounds, hunger, thirst, or were frozen to death.
 It is possible that the remaining defenders killed themselves on the last day to avoid imprisonment.
-The sight impressed Ferhad Bey and he ordered a Christian burial for the dead with military honours.
+The sight impressed Ferhad Bey so he ordered a Christian burial for the dead with military honours.